Garage Overflow Storage

 Common examples of garage overflow

-• Extra paper towels and household backstock
+- Paper towels and household backstock

-• Holiday decor and seasonal overflow storage
+- Holiday decor and seasonal overflow

 How to organize garage overflow storage

-8. Avoid vague labels like "misc," "stuff," or "garage things."
+- Avoid vague labels like "misc.," "stuff," or "garage things" — they fail the moment contents change.

 A simple garage overflow system you can copy